Rooting Out Incorrect RIPE Atlas Probe Geolocations: Introduction

 We consider how inaccuracies prevail over time, finding that operators are slow to update metadata and that the number of violating probes is increasing.
 The majority (52\%) of geolocations are updated after the vantage point violates the speed of Internet for at least 7 weeks, suggesting most violating vantage points misreport locations for months.
 Furthermore, the number of violating probes increases every year, highlighting that this problem is not diminishing.

-Today, the majority of studies do not report filtering for violating probes.
+Today, many studies do not report filtering for violating probes.
 We encourage future studies relying on operator-reported geolocation (e.g., geolocation studies) to use our open-source methodology to filter for a more-validated set of probes.
-We show that this filtering step is simple, but often necessary, to avoid exposing the ground truth to outliers that are thousands of miles away from their reported location.
-To further lower the barrier to validate the dataset that numerous studies rely upon~\cite{surr_by_clouds,NREN_africa,fanou2017four,darwich2023replication,dnsintercept, lastmilecongestion, lastmilelatency}, we release a list of 391 likely-inaccurately-geolocated RIPE Atlas probes from the past five~years and maintain a weekly-updated list of currently-violating probes at \\ \url{https://github.com/kizhikevich/violating_ripe_probes}.
+To further lower the barrier to validate the dataset that numerous studies rely upon~\cite{surr_by_clouds,NREN_africa,fanou2017four,darwich2023replication,dnsintercept, lastmilecongestion, lastmilelatency}, we release a list of 664 likely-inaccurately-geolocated RIPE Atlas probes from the past five~years and maintain a weekly-updated list of currently-violating probes at [anonymized].